 - Anita LeRoy is working toward a graduate degree at the University of Alabama in Huntsville, where she will study data from the Lightning Imaging Sensor for the Lightning and Thunderstorms Group in the atmospheric science department.

 - Scott Carroll, an APSU physics minor, is attending Michigan Tech where he is pursuing a graduate degree in Computer Science, with a focus in software engineering, artificial intelligence and human-computer interaction.
-He is currently responsible for maintaining and improving the campus-wide CCT system (harware and software).
+He is currently responsible for maintaining and improving the campus-wide CCT system (hardware and software).
 Michigan Tech also has a nice physics department; for example, they play a major role in Night Sky Live one of the systems that provides those lovely APODs.

 - Justin Roperis now at Duke University pursing a PhD in Medical Physics.
 To learn more about Justin Roper's time at APSU check out these links: Harvill Civitan Award, Sophomore year at APSU.

 - Chris Garber completed his M.S. degree in Electrical Engineering from Vanderbilt University and is currently working at Trane Company as a controls engineer.
 Chris states "my degree in physics from APSU opened many opportunities for my future."
-One of those was the opportunity to due ballistic forsenics at the National Institute of Standards and Technology (NIST).
+One of those was the opportunity to due ballistic forensics at the National Institute of Standards and Technology (NIST).

 - George Hanna is now at Duke University in the Medical Physics graduate program.